McIlveen History, Family Crest & Coats of Arms

 Spelling variations of this family name include: MacIlvean, MacIlvane, MacIlvenna, MacIlwain, MacIlwaine and many more.

-More information is included under the topic Early McIlveen Notables in all our PDF Extended History products.
+More information is included under the topic Early McIlveen Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-McIlveen Settlers in the United States in the 19th Century
+McIlveen Settlers in United States in the 19th Century

 - John McIlveen, aged 36, who landed in America from Belfast, in 1898

-McIlveen Settlers in the United States in the 20th Century
+McIlveen Settlers in United States in the 20th Century

 - John McIlveen, aged 24, who settled in America from Antrim, in 1903